Security part 1 - Email sign-in

 For a good guide to online security, read the Cyber Aware “top tips”.

 I needed to break down some of the steps.
-Here are my own (much longer) notes.
+Here are my own (somewhat longer) notes.
 If you need more help with the Cyber Aware tips, you might find these useful.

 Cyber Aware starts with your email account.

-Your email account can be used to reset other passwords, for many apps and websites.
+Your email is important.
+It can be used to reset passwords on many other apps and websites.
 Your messages also contain personal info.

 Avoid locking yourself out